ConnectedBradford/CY_FDM_DepartmentForEducation/README.md

 ### src_KS3_pupil - 2001/02-2007/08

-Key stage 3 attainment data.
+Key stage 3 administrative data.
+This has information on assessment and exam entries, eligibility and inclusion of learners as well as some outcomes.

 ### src_KS3_TA - 2008/09-2012/13